StarRocks/starrocks/docs/administration/Backup_and_restore.md

 - Create a repository in AWS S3

-  You can choose Access Key and Secret Key, Instance Profile, or Assumed Role as the credential method for accessing AWS S3.
+  You can choose IAM user-based credential (Access Key and Secret Key), Instance Profile, or Assumed Role as the credential method for accessing AWS S3.

-  - The following example creates a repository named `test_repo` in the Amazon S3 bucket `bucket_s3` using Access Key and Secret Key as the credential method.
+  - The following example creates a repository named `test_repo` in the Amazon S3 bucket `bucket_s3` using IAM user-based credential as the credential method.

   ```SQL
   CREATE REPOSITORY test_repo